mmilenkoski/Project/README.md

 # Contributions

-<b> Martin Milenkoski </b> - Topic idea, writing final data story, analysis of Wikipedia and World Indicator datasets
+<b> Martin Milenkoski </b> - Topic idea, writing final data story, analysis and visualisations of Wikipedia dataset

-<b> Blagoj Mitrevski </b> - Visualizations of Wikipedia and World Indicators, crawling and preprocessing of datasets
+<b> Blagoj Mitrevski </b> - Analysis and visualizations of World Indicators dataset, crawling and preprocessing of datasets

-<b> Davor Todorovski </b> - Analysis and visualization of the GDELT dataset
+<b> Davor Todorovski </b> - Filtering, analysis and visualizations of the GDELT dataset